Experimentation on Endogenous Graphs: Models of Edge Formation

 \section{Models of Edge Formation}

 Just as estimating total treatment effects under exogenous interference requires imposing some additional structure on the interference mechanism \citep{basse2018limitations}, we will need to rule out arbitrary dependence of edges on treatment assignments.
 Let $S_{ar}$ be a subset of $\mathcal{R}$ satisfying $E_{ar}(\mathbf{T}) = E_{ar}(\mathbf{T'})$ for all $\mathbf{T}, \mathbf{T}'$ such that $T_s = T_s'$ for all $s \in S_{ar}$.
-That is, whether the edge $(a,r)$ exists depends only on the treatment assignments to randomization units in $S_{ar}$.
-Non-exhaustive and non-mutually exclusive examples follow.
+That is, whether the edge $(a,r)$ exists depends only on the treatment assignments to the randomization units in $S_{ar}$.
+Examples of various edge formation assumptions follow.

 \begin{itemize} \item \emph{Unrestricted edges}. $S_{ar} = \mathcal{R}$.
 Edges can depend arbitrarily on treatments. \item \emph{Exogenous edges}. $S_{ar} = \emptyset$.
 Edges are unaffected by treatments, as per Definition \ref{def:bg}. \item \emph{r-driven edges}. $S_{ar} = \{r\}$.
 Edges depend only on the randomization unit's treatment status.
-This can be interpreted as a SUTVA assumption on edge formation: edge outcomes depend only on the treatment assignment to the randomization unit in question, not by treatment assignments to other units. \item \emph{$S_a$-driven edges}. $S_{ar} = S_a \subset \mathcal{R}$.
+This can be interpreted as a SUTVA (Stable Unit Treatment Value Assumption) assumption on edge formation: edge outcomes depend only on the treatment assignment to the randomization unit in question, not by treatment assignments to other units. \item \emph{$S_a$-driven edges}. $S_{ar} = S_a \subset \mathcal{R}$.
 Analysis unit $a's$ edge formation depends only on treatment assignments to a subset of randomization units. \item \emph{$S_r$-driven edges}. $S_{ar} = S_r \subset \mathcal{R}$.
 Randomization unit $r's$ edge formation depends only on treatment assignments to a subset of randomization units. \end{itemize}

 The following statistical tests can provide evidence on how appropriate the assumptions of exogenous or $r$-driven edges may be.

 \paragraph{Detecting general departures from edge exogeneity.}

 Define the null hypothesis as $H_0: S_{ar}=\emptyset$ for all $a,r$, and consider the following test statistic based on the binomial likelihood for each analysis unit's number of treated edges: